scottkuhl/UnoDrive/README.md

 ## User Experience

 - Since we will be using MudBlazor, the application will follow **[Material Design](https://material.io/develop/web)** for the web guidelines.
+- Custom application styling is in place to make the Material Design feel more platform native.
+Including native fonts, a denser application bar, rounded navigation meni and buttons do not use all capital letters.

 ## Architecture